the-genemachine/Open-Source-LLMs/Manual/manual.md

 1. **[AI Agents and Chatbot Frameworks: An Overview](#48-local-agents)**: Explore the concept of AI agents and their applications.
 2. **[Setting Up Flowise Locally for AI Agent Development](#49-flowise-setup)**: Learn how to set up Flowise locally for AI agent development.
 3. **[Flowise Interface Overview and Features](#50-flowise-interface)**: Understand the Flowise interface and its core features.
+4. **[Building a Local Retrieval-Augmented Chatbot with Flowise and Llama 3](#51-llama3-chatbot)**: Learn how to build a local RAG chatbot using Flowise and Llama 3.

 ---